This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 A library for requesting permission to track the user or their device.
 Examples of data used for tracking include email address, device ID, advertising ID, and more.
 This permission is only necessary on iOS 14 and higher; on iOS 13 and below this permission is always granted.
 If the "Allow Apps to Request to Track" device-level setting is off, this permission will be denied.
 Be sure to add NSUserTrackingUsageDescription to your Info.plist to explain how the user will be tracked.
 Otherwise, your app will be rejected by Apple.

-For more information on Apple's new App Tracking Transparency framework, please refer to their documentation.
+For more information on Apple's new App Tracking Transparency framework, see their documentation.

 Installation